pkocheril/BonFIRE-Processing-Code/README.md

 Written in MATLAB.

 ## Main functions
--data loading and identification by metadata
+* data loading and identification by metadata
--baseline correction
+* baseline correction
--lifetime fitting with a convolved Gaussian IRF
+* lifetime fitting with a convolved Gaussian IRF